TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 91/Psalms 91.12.md

 ---

-They shall bear thee up in their hands, Lest thou dash thy foot against a stone.
+They will bear you up in their hands, so that you won't dash your foot against a stone.